-The H-Net control communicates using the MODBUS protocol with a building management system.
+The H-Net control has the ability to communicate using the MODBUS protocol with a building management system.
 Most registers and functions are available for MODBUS access.
 Access is allowed using the RS485 MODBUS PORT connecter on the communication board.
 Version 2.x Control has these connections integrated on the main board.